tinghuiz/SfMLearner/README.md

 ```
 Then you can use the provided ipython-notebook `demo.ipynb` to run the demo.

-## Prepare data for training
+## Preparing training data
-In order to train the model using the provided code, the data needs to be formatted in certain manner.
+In order to train the model using the provided code, the data needs to be formatted in a certain manner.

 For the [KITTI](http://www.cvlibs.net/datasets/kitti/raw_data.php) dataset, run the following command
 ```bash